 corporation: An intangible entity created by individuals to operate for profit but to limit individual liability.
 Organized according to the Texas Business Organizations Code or similar act of another state as evidenced by the corporation’s Certificate of Formation.

-corrective action: A type of enforcement action that licensing may impose to address an operation’s deficiency without requiring it to close.
-Corrective actions are not imposed against listed family homes.
-Evaluation and probation are the two types of corrective actions.
-See 40 TAC §§745.8603 and 745.8631.
+corrective action: A type of enforcement action that CCR may impose to address an operation’s deficiency without requiring it to close.
+Corrective action is not imposed against listed family homes.
+As of September 1, 2019, probation is the only type of corrective action.
+See 26 TAC §§745.8603 and 745.8631.

-corrective action plan: A plan used to remedy the deficiencies of an operation that is under evaluation or on probation.
-Exception: Corrective action plans are not used with listed family homes.
+corrective action plan: A plan used to remedy the deficiencies of an operation that is on probation.

-CPA foster family home: A home under the regulation of a child-placing agency that is the primary residence of the foster parents and provides care for six or fewer children or young adults for 24 hours a day.
+CPA foster family home (agency foster family home): A home under the regulation of a child-placing agency that is the primary residence of the foster parents and provides care for six or fewer children or young adults for 24 hours a day.
 A foster family home may temporarily increase the capacity to seven or eight children under certain circumstances.
-The child-placing agency, not Licensing, is responsible for issuing verifications and ensuring that the foster family homes the CPA regulates meet Licensing rules and minimum standards.
-See 40 TAC §745.37, 26 TAC §749.43(25) and §749.2551, and Texas Human Resources Code §42.002(11).
+The child-placing agency, not CCR, is responsible for issuing verifications and ensuring that the foster family homes the CPA regulates meet CCR rules and minimum standards.
+See 26 TAC §745.37, §749.43(25) and §749.2551.

-CPA foster group home: An operation under the regulation of a child-placing agency that provides care for seven to 12 children or young adults for 24 hours a day.
-The child-placing agency, not Licensing, is responsible for issuing verifications and ensuring that the foster group homes the CPA regulates meet Licensing rules and minimum standards.
+CPA foster group home (agency foster group home): An operation under the regulation of a child-placing agency that provides care for seven to 12 children or young adults for 24 hours a day.
+The child-placing agency, not CCR, is responsible for issuing verifications and ensuring that the foster group homes the CPA regulates meet CCR rules and minimum standards.
 CPA foster group homes verified after January 1, 2007, must be the primary residence of the foster parents.
 A CPA may not verify a new foster group home after August 31, 2017.
-See 40 TAC §745.37, and 26 TAC §749.43(26).
+See 26 TAC §745.37, and §749.43(26).